Planning Your Vacation

 Renting a Car on Easter Island

-The most economic models have manual transition.
-There is only a limited availability of vehicles with automatic transition.
-Other vehicles, including bikes, are available, as well.
+The most economic models have manual transmission.
+There is only a limited availability of vehicles with automatic transmission.
+Other vehicles, including electric bikes, are available, as well.

 Note, that most vehicles are relatively old with minor damage such as scratches and, thus, it is advisable to use only established rental car companies with clear collision damage policies.